This guide assumes you know what Urbit is. If not, check out my post on that.

 Here is how Ethereum gas fees work: There are two components that you can set: gas price and gas limit.

 - Gas Limit - You tell your wallet what gas limit to use, which is basically how much gas you are willing to let the transaction use.
 It is recommended that you set the gas limit to 550,000, but the actual amount of gas used may be less...often it is much less.
 I have spawned planets using only 240,000 gas before.
+Do not set your gas limit to 240,000, your transaction will have about a 90% chance of failing and you will lose your gas fee.

 - Gas Price - This is your "bid" to get the miners to put your transaction in a block.
 It is an auction.
 If you offer a gas fee that is too low, the miners will not take your transaction because they can make more money taking someone else's.
 Use Gasnow.org to estimate what you can get away with for a gas price.